paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

           );
         }
 ```
 The amount, currency and email fields are required and have to be submitted!
 Afterwards if there are no errors, the token is appended to the form which is then submitted to your server.
 Your response handler receives the same `error` and `result` object as before and doesn't have to change.

-In addition to the errors of `createToken`, which can be found in the Documentation about our [JS Bridge](https://developers.paymill.com/guides/reference/bridge), the following errors can occur when using `createTokenViaFrame`:
+The following errors can occur when using `createTokenViaFrame`:

-- `frame_not_found` - no credit card frame was found, make sure you have called `embedFrame` successfully
+  - `frame_not_found`                 : no credit card frame was found, make sure you have called `embedFrame` successfully
+  - `internal_server_error`           : Communication with PSP failed
+  - `invalid_public_key`              : Invalid Public Key
+  - `invalid_payment_data`            : not permitted for this method of payment, credit card type, currency or country
+  - `unknown_error`                   : Unknown Error

+The following errors can be returned in the case of credit card payment

+  - `3ds_cancelled`                   : Password Entry of 3-D Secure password was cancelled by the user
+  - `field_invalid_card_number`       : Missing or invalid creditcard number
+  - `field_invalid_card_exp_year`     : Missing or invalid expiry year
+  - `field_invalid_card_exp_month`    : Missing or invalid expiry month
+  - `field_invalid_card_exp`          : Card is no longer valid or has expired
+  - `field_invalid_card_cvc`          : Invalid checking number
+  - `field_invalid_card_holder`       : Invalid cardholder
+  - `field_invalid_email`             : Invalid email address
+  - `field_invalid_amount_int`        : Invalid or missing amount for 3-D Secure
+  - `field_invalid_amount`            : Invalid or missing amount for 3-D Secure. **deprecated , [see blog post](https://blog.paymill.com/about-rounding-floats-new-bridge-parameter/)**
+  - `field_invalid_currency`          : Invalid or missing currency code for 3-D Secure

 _The regular `createToken` still exists and continues to be the appropriate method for creating **direct debit** tokens._

-Don’t forget to close the script after this has been done with `</script>` !
+The whole part explained above was part of the Javascript, and all Javascripts were in the head.
+Make sure these steps are done:
+1. load your public key
+2. load the Paymill bridge.
+3. call ´embedFrame´ and appended the token to the form and defined the submit button functionality.

+If this is done, please close the last JS with </script> and close the head </head>.

 ### Choosing a language